Nikola84ca/JavaScript-QuizGame/README.md

 * Insert their initials at the end of the game to view the Highest Scores page.

-* Choose to do another game or reset the Highest Scores database by pressing the relative buttons.
+* Choose to play another round and/or reset the Highest Scores database by pressing the relative buttons.

 ## My Process

-* The first thing I did was making sure the two html file included the JavaScript links in the body section.
+* The first thing I did was noticing that the two html file included the JavaScript links in the body section.
 Here are the links in the index.html file:

 ```HTML